nfischer/rainbows-lang/README.md

 [![Build Status](https://travis-ci.org/nfischer/rainbows-lang.svg?branch=master)](https://travis-ci.org/nfischer/rainbows-lang)

-<b>*Because coding should be as easy as coloring in the lines, and code should be
-as easy to read as a coloring book*</b> :art:
+*Because coding should be as easy as coloring in the lines, and programs should be as readable as coloring books* :art:

 To learn about the motivation, check out the original [one page design doc](doc/OnePager3v2.pdf).